0mpty/hackthebox-writeups/hackthebox/reversing/HILLarious/README.md

 ## 6. Finish

-The encrypter get 0x14 byte(SNAR + Stack trash + encrypted text).
+The encrypter gets 0x14 byte(SNAR + Stack trash + encrypted text).
 When you write a decrypter, simply ignor this.
 And.....
 Finish!!!
 That is all!!
-I hope my write up helps solve this problem.
+I hope my write up helps you solve this problem.

 ---

 ## 7. Mydecoders

 I write a decoder using C++.
 Decoder name is `DeHill`. `Usage: ./DeHill decode <YourFileName>`.
 Also I write a python script `ransom_script.py`.
-A python script work, but it may contains errors!
+A python script work, but it may contain errors!